by: Helge, published: Nov 28, 2022, updated: Sep 14, 2024, in

 Automatic HTTPS Certificates for Services on Internal Home Network

 This article explains how to set up automatic HTTPS certificates via Let’s Encrypt for services on your internal home network without opening a port on your firewall.
-It’s part of my series on home automation that shows how to install, configure, and run a home server with (dockerized or virtualized) services such as Home Assistant and ownCloud.
+It’s part of my series on home automation, networking & self-hosting that shows how to install, configure, and run a home server with (dockerized or virtualized) services such as Home Assistant and ownCloud.

 Requirements